Stephanie Pavlantos: Lord, Help my Unbelief

-Or worse, maybe you found out your child would be diabetic, deaf, blind, autistic, or have some other type of physical disability.
+Or maybe you found out your child was diabetic, deaf, blind, autistic, or have some other type of physical disability.

 The doctor assured us Matthew would get no worse.
 He would need physical and occupational therapy but would be fine.
 Still, it was hard to see our son barely able to walk at four years old, and needing extremely painful surgery.
 It killed me.
 He recovered well but used a tiny walker for two years or so, after needing multiple surgeries.